-- On the left navigation pane, click Devices, then click Device Inventory to display the Device Inventory page. - 2.
+- 1. On the left navigation pane, click Devices to display the Device Inventory page. - 2.
 Select the devices to delete. - 3.
 Select Choose Action > Delete, then click Yes to confirm.

 Delete devices from Network Inventory

 You can delete devices from Network Inventory, which lists all known devices including devices detected during a network scan, devices that have booted in to the KBE, devices uploaded from an inventory file, and devices added using the MAC address.